Skip to content

 What roof pitch does standing seam need?

 Mechanical double-lock systems are commonly rated by their manufacturers down to very low slopes, while snap-lock profiles usually want more pitch.
-The professional you are matched with confirms the rating for the specific panel being quoted, which is one reason the system name belongs in your written estimate.
+The professional we send your request to confirms the rating for the specific panel being quoted, which is one reason the system name belongs in your written estimate.

 Which gauge is right for New Hampshire snow?